RBhupi/Sage-QuickRef/README.md

 ## Getting access to the node

 1. Follow this page: https://portal.sagecontinuum.org/account/access to access the nodes.
-2. To test your connection first time, execute `ssh waggle-dev-sshd` and enter _your ssh key passphrase_.
+2. To test your connection the first time, execute `ssh waggle-dev-sshd` and enter _your ssh key passphrase_.
 You should get the following output,

-> Enter passphrase for key '/Users/bhupendra/.ssh/id_rsa':
+> Enter passphrase for key **/Users/bhupendra/.ssh/id_rsa**:
 > no command provided
 > Connection to 192.5.86.5 closed.
 >